-Here's How to Prevent Your Pipes from Freezing During Cold Kentucky Months
+Here's How to Prevent Your Pipes from Freezing During Cold Indiana Months

 When temperatures drop, frozen pipes are a real threat in households throughout the Central Indiana region.
 Pipe freezes have the potential to cause serious damage in a home, from damaged plumbing to major water leaks.